298: No Such Thing As An Emotional Support Amoeba

 Okay, it's time for our final fact of the show, and that is my fact.

-My fact this week is that that the pirate who mentored Blackbeard once attacked a ship purely to steal all of the hats of everyone on board
+My fact this week is that the pirate who mentored Blackbeard once attacked a ship purely to steal all of the hats of everyone on board

 because his crew had drunkenly thrown all of their own hats overboard the night before.

+So, this is a guy called Benjamin Hornegold, and he was a pirate.
 Can I just say Hornigold is a great name for a pirate, isn't it?
+Horny Gold.

 These are the two things he's after in life.
+It's true.

-Is it horny first name, surname gold, middle name for?
+Is it Horny first name, surname gold, middle name for?

 Horny, yeah, I'm horny for gold.
+Yeah, yeah, surely.

-No, it's not.
+no, it's not.

-So Benjamin, let's just call him Benjamin.
+Okay.
+So, Benjamin, let's just call him Benjamin.

 No, so this was in the 1700s, 1717, and basically they had this massive night out on their ship.
+They threw their hats on, you know, into the ocean, just like that.

 Lads, lads, lads, yeah.
+And so,

-and we know about this because we have reports from the ship that was robbed.
+and we know about this because we have reports from the ship that was

 And they went, okay, cool.
+Can we have your hats?
+Took the hats and left.

 There was money on there.